vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/6_Validity_of_all_sacred_texts.md

 And the distinction lies \[only\] in the fact that one is immovably permanent \(the self\) and the other \(the cognition\) is permanent as a flow.105

-102These examples of contradictions between Veda and recollected tradition are quoted both in the NMGBh ad loc.
+[^102]: These examples of contradictions between Veda and recollected tradition are quoted both in the NMGBh ad loc.

 and in a passage of the ŚV \(codanā v.
 232\).
 Sucarita Miśra’s commentary on this passage of the ŚV makes it explicit that the contradiction is between Veda and recollected tradition \(Sucarita Miśra 1926-9\).